GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-24 07:24:10 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-24 09:42:20 IST

 Current Weather in Coimbatore:
-Temperature: 23.88 °C
+Temperature: 27.88 °C
-Condition: mist
+Condition: haze